Robust In-Context Reinforcement Learning Under Reward Poisoning Attacks: Experiments

-\textbf{Results.} From the results in \Cref{tab:linear_bandit_results} we see CRLinUCB performing only marginally better than all other algorithms in the clean case and uniform random attack.
-Although, under a more complex attack AT-DPT outperforms all other algorithms, and matches CRLinUCB in the clean case and uniform random attack.
+\textbf{Results.} From the results in \Cref{tab:linear_bandit_results} we see \hbox{CRLinUCB} performing only marginally better than all other algorithms in the clean case.
+Although, under a more complex attack AT-DPT outperforms all other algorithms, and matches \hbox{CRLinUCB} in the clean case.

-\subsection{MDP setting}
+\subsection{MDP Setting}

 \textbf{Environment.} In the MDP setting we consider an extension of a sparse reward MDP considered in prior work -- the Dark Room environment \citep{lee2023dpt, laskin2022ad, zintgraf2020varibad} -- a 2D gridworld environment where the agent only observes its own state and gains a reward of 1 when at the goal state.
 The agent has 5 actions -- $\Acal =\{\text{up}, \text{down}, \text{left}, \text{right}, \text{stay}\}$.
-We consider a modification of this environment -- instead of having one goal, we consider two goals -- one giving a reward of 1, the other giving 2.
+We consider a modification of this -- instead of having one goal, we consider two goals -- one giving a reward of 1, the other giving 2.
 To pretrain the DPT we supply optimal actions that lead to the goal giving reward of 2.
 We refer to this environment as Darkroom2.

 To conform to the sparse reward nature of this environment we constrain the attacker to only output attacks in $\{-1, 0, 1\}$, having a softmax parameterization.
 This results in the observed reward being one of $\{-1, 0, 1, 2, 3\}$.
 We do not perform any reward normalization or scaling.
 In the evaluations we present the underlying episode reward $\sum_h^H \rbar_h$ as the performance metric.
+The budget of the attacker $B$ limits the norm of the vector of the attack at every cell.

 \textbf{Hyperparameters} To pretrain DPT in the Darkroom2 setting we use the same model architecture as for the bandit setting, the context length equal to episode length $H=200$, learning rate is $\eta = 0.0001$ and train for $150$ epochs.
 For adversarial training we use the learning rate $\eta=0.00003$ for the victim and $\eta_\text{attacker}=0.03$.